Rahulraj31/Dogs_vs_Cat_Classification/README.md

-# Dogs vs Cat Classification Using Transfer Learing
+# Dogs vs Cat Classification
 The following file uses concept of transfer learning to achive 98% accuracy on test data for classification.